 As we come together to honor these three outstanding executives and philanthropic leaders, we encourage you to take advantage of the opportunity to celebrate with our dynamic community in person.
 Please give as generously as you are able to recognize Fred, Roger, and Chip and UJA’s transformative work.

 Thank you so much in advance for your support.

 Business Attire • Dietary Laws Observed

-Attendance at this event is limited to individuals who have completed the Covid-19 vaccination series at least 14 days prior to the date of the event.
-Proof of vaccination will be required for admittance.
-Individuals may provide proof via paper form, the NYS Excelsior Pass, or other mobile app.
-This event will be held in accordance with all applicable law and regulations, including state, local, and CDC guidelines, to protect the health and welfare of our staff and guests.
+UJA policy requires that all event attendees be fully vaccinated against Covid-19.
+Please bring proof of your Covid-19 vaccination to the event.
+This event will be held in accordance with applicable laws and regulations, including local, state and CDC guidelines, to protect the health and welfare of our staff and guests.

 Fred Dixon is president and CEO of NYC & Company, New York City’s official destination marketing organization.
 He joined the organization in 2005 as vice president, tourism, and rose to CEO in 2014.
 With more than 30 years of experience in the travel industry, Fred has the overall responsibility for developing and implementing New York City’s tourism, meetings, and events strategy and programming to grow business and leisure travel from across the U.S. and around the world.

 At NYC & Company, Fred has built a sales and marketing team at the core of the organization’s strategy to increase visitation and economic impact across the city.
 In 2019, New York City welcomed a record 66.6 million visitors, which generated $72 billion in economic impact and powered more than 400,000 jobs across the five boroughs.

 Fred built a network of 17 global outposts comprising sales, marketing, and press professionals from Australia to the UK, China to Mexico, and India to Brazil that more than doubled international visitation to 13.5 million by the end of 2019.